ahuigo/ahuigo.github.io/post/db/pg-var-array.md

     id_clients = '{}'

 That's all.
 You get:

-        TRUE .. array is empty
+    TRUE .. id_clients is empty
-        NULL .. array is NULL
+    NULL .. id_clients is NULL
     FALSE .. any other case